hucheng2001/COOP-SFU-2023Summer-Gamified-Python_Learning_Platform-Test_Demo/README.md

 ## About this Repository
 The repository is not showing the complete project and restricted and proprietary content has been hidden.
 For a detailed display, please send me an email.
-The repository shows a portion of the project, mainly ideas and sections that I led the process on.

 ## Project Function Showcase
 ### Gamified interface design